-13 Email Security Risks in 2022
+13 Email Security Risks in 2023 and Their Solutions

 1- Spoofing and Phishing

 E-mail spoofing happens when a cybercriminal sends an e-mail to a user masquerading as someone the user knows.
-E-mail spoofing to the original sender is easy to accomplish and extremely difficult to trace.
+Phishing is another hazardous method to mislead customers into giving cybercriminals personal data like bank accounts or social security numbers.

-Phishing is another hazardous method used to mislead customers into giving cybercriminals personal data like bank accounts or social security numbers.
+E-mail spoofing to the original sender is easy to accomplish and hard to trace.
 Cybercriminals sometimes add pictures and trademarks that seem more genuine and authentic.
 They even create a connection that appears natural.
 It leads users to a fake website, though.

-2- Vulnerabilities in E-mail Security
+4- Vulnerabilities in E-mail Security

-7- Configuration Errors
+6- Configuration Errors

-For example, a cybercriminal without authentication access to your e-mail service may send a random e-mail to one of your employees.
+This is a pervasive security problem.
+A poorly configured e-mail service may lead to a big issue by enabling e-mail to be delivered without authentication.
+For example, a cybercriminal without authentication access to your e-mail service may send a random email to one of your employees.
 A cybercriminal who embodies the CEO may be more likely to succeed.

 E-mails with known vulnerabilities in the internet browser may lead to identity theft, data leakage, and access problems.
 Sometimes a link may include an exploited piece of code.
 In this situation, protection steps must be taken by the e-mail service and security components.